BodenmillerGroup/steinbock/docs/install-docker.md

 	Replace `<username>` with the name of the user (for domain accounts, use the `<domain>\<username>` format).

+To run the *steinbock* Docker container with NVIDIA GPU support (Linux only), install the proper drivers and verify that your GPU is running and accessible.
+Install the `nvidia-container-runtime` as described [here](https://docs.docker.com/config/containers/resource_constraints/#access-an-nvidia-gpu) and restart your system.

 ## Installation

 In principle, the *steinbock* Docker container can be run on any Docker-enabled platform: